ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 ## Starting the Application

-Now go to the project root directory of the project, i.e. `dfm-avalanche-react` directory, and run the command `npm start`.
+Now go to the project root directory of the project, the `dfm-avalanche-react` directory, and run the command `npm start`.
 The ReactJS server would start automatically.
 Visit [http://localhost:3000](http://localhost:3000) to interact with the built dapp.